lucasrla/obsidian-css-tweaks/README.md

 2. Open the Obsidian app
 3. Navigate to `Settings` > `Appearance` > `CSS snippets` and toggle `obsidian-minimal-tweaks` to ON

-If there is no `obsidian-minimal-tweaks` in step #3, you might need to click on the button that `Reload snippets`.
+If there is no `obsidian-minimal-tweaks` in step #3, you might need to click on the "refresh" button to `Reload snippets`.

 ## More resources